 Clicking on a keyword will bring up the post or a list of posts ranking for that tracked keyword:

-Hover over a particular keyword to see the trash icon for deleting it from the Rank Tracker.
+To delete a keyword from the Rank Tracker, hover over a particular keyword to see the trash icon for deleting it.

 Note: Deleting a keyword does not remove its ranking data.
 You can add the keyword again to see the data once again.